 - Scroll through the list of programs and uninstall the one which you didn’t install or don’t want.

 - Once you selected the application.
-You can delete it using the following ways based on the type of the application.
+You can delete it using the following ways based on the type of application.

 Note: If it’s inside a folder, then you can use the uninstaller that is bundled with it.
 You need to open the uninstaller and follow the onscreen instructions to remove the program.
-If it is a standalone program then you can just click and drag the program towards the Trash Icon or press the Command+Delete key.
+If it is a standalone program then you can just click and drag the program toward the Trash Icon or press the Command+Delete key.
 This will move the program from the system to the Trash.

 - You can then click and hold the Trash icon, which will display two options i.e Open and Empty Trash.
 You can click on Empty Trash to completely remove the program from the Trash.